fNIRS/snirf/GOVERNMENT.md

 The meeting decisions shall be publicly documented.

 **Section 5.** Meeting Documentation.
 The Steering Committee must document its decisions following each of its required biannual meetings.
-This consists in disseminating the actions and considerations of the committee via the GitHub repository.
+This consists of disseminating the actions and considerations of the committee via the GitHub repository.

 **Section 6.** GitHub Repository Role.
 Steering Committee members must have the role of `Admin` on the GitHub repository.